Directive on Administrative Co-operation in the field of Taxation (2011/16): Exchange of beneficial ownership information / DAC5

 The Directive was amended again in 2016 to provide access to beneficial ownership registers which were established under Anti Money Laundering Directives.
 In particular, Council Directive 2015/849, the EU's 4th Anti-Money Laundering Directive created a requirement for the registration of information on beneficial ownership in a central register.

 Mandatory Disclosure Rules / DAC6

-The Directive was amended in 2018 to include exchange of information on 'cross-border arrangements', which are transactions which meet one or more hallmarks of (potential)Tax avoidance and which involve residents of EU Member States, or otherwise concern member states.

-The Directive defines 15 hallmarks of potential tax avoidance which include secrecy requirements, conversion of income to capital, double deductions for expenses, and cross-border movements of assets or business.
+In 2018, the Directive was amended to include the exchange of information on "reportable cross-border arrangements."
+These are transactions involving EU residents that meet one or more "hallmarks" of potential tax avoidance.
+The Directive defines 15 such hallmarks, including secrecy requirements, the conversion of income into capital, double deductions for expenses, and the cross-border movement of assets or business functions.

 Those rules also gave effect to the OECD's Model Mandatory Disclosure Rules for CRS Avoidance Arrangements and Opaque Offshore Structures which require reporting on transactions which seek to avoid reporting under DAC2.

 Due to the COVID-19 pandemic, the EU Council subsequently amended the Directive to allow 6-months of additional time for implementation.